-- 1. Is consistent with the Sedona Community Plan or specific plan for the area; - 2.
-Preserves the unique character of Sedona; - 3.
-Is compatible in size, scale, intensity, and character of other surrounding uses; - 4.
-Accommodates adequate vehicle parking and circulation; and - 5.
-Promotes creative design and is sensitive to the natural environment.
+- 1. Is consistent with the Sedona Community Plan or specific plan for the area - 2.
+Features community benefits. - 3.
+Preserves the unique character of Sedona - 4.
+Is compatible in size, scale, intensity, and character of other surrounding uses - 5.
+Accommodates adequate vehicle parking and circulation - 6.
+Promotes creative design and is sensitive to the natural environment